 the investor of a Contracting Party may not initiate or continue proceedings under this Article if the person of a third State or the person of the other Contracting Party submits or has submitted a claim with respect to the same measure or series of measures or subject matter under any agreement between the other Contracting Party and the third State.
 The arbitral tribunal shall terminate the arbitral proceedings if the dispute settlement procedure initiated by the person of a third State or a person of the other Contracting Party is decided on the merits.

-9. No claim may be submitted to settlement under subparagraphs b), c) or d) of paragraph 2 of this Article unless the written request for the settlement is accompanied by the investor’s written waiver of any right to initiate or continue before any administrative tribunal or court under the law of either Contracting Party, or other dispute settlement procedures, any proceeding with respect to a measure, series of measures or subject matter alleged to constitute a breach under this Agreement.

 10. Notwithstanding paragraphs 4 and 9 of this Article, the investor may initiate or continue an action that seeks interim injunctive relief and does not involve the payment of monetary damages before a competent court or administrative tribunal of the Contracting Party which is the party to the dispute, provided that the action is brought for the sole purpose of preserving the investor’s rights and interests during the pendency of the settlement.

 11. The dispute may not be submitted to settlement under paragraph 2 of this Article provided that the disputing parties have previously agreed to submit the disputes for resolution in accordance with any other applicable dispute settlement procedure.